austincrim/austincrim.com-astro/src/content/posts/building-notarize-a-simple-note-taking-experience.md

 ---
-title: 'Building Notarize: a simple note-taking experience'
+title: "Building Notarize: a simple note-taking experience"
 lede: The process of building a note-taking app and my first experience with implementing authentication
 datePublished: 2021-01-31
 draft: false